-11.4 Environmental Management Plan of the [Government].
+- 11.4 Environmental Management Plan of the [Government].
 No later than one hundred eighty (180) Days after the Approval Date, the [Government] shall prepare and submit to [Mine] a draft Environmental Management Plan.
 [Mine] shall have the right, but not the obligation, during the thirty (30)-Day period following receipt of the draft Environmental Management Plan to notify the [Government] of any comments on the draft plan.
-The [Government] shall consider any comments made by [Mine] on the draft plan and shall, within sixty (60) Days after delivery of the draft Environmental Management Plan and shall, within sixty (60) Days after delivery of the draft Environmental Management Plan of the [Government].
-The [Mine] shall implement the Environmental Management Plan of the [Government], beginning during the Initial Period, at its expense but with recourse to the Governmental Remediation Fund.

-11.5 The Environmental Management Plan.
+The [Government] shall consider any comments made by [Mine] on the draft plan and shall, within sixty (60) Days after delivery of the draft Environmental Management Plan, adopt and deliver to [Mine] a final Environmental Management Plan of the [Government].
+The [Mine] shall implement the Environmental Management Plan of the [Government], beginning during the Initial Period, at its expense but with recourse to the Governmental Remediation Fund. - 11.5 The Environmental Management Plan.
 The Environmental Management Plan shall be prepared by Company during the Initial Period and shall include plans for environmental management, remediation, control and closure of all areas and aspects of the Project that are included in the Feasibility Study consistent with this Article 11.
-Company will use commercially reasonable efforts to coordinate the Environmental Management Plan of [Government] as then in effect.
+Company will use commercially reasonable efforts to coordinate the Environmental Management Plan with the Environmental Management Plan of [Government] as then in effect.
 Company shall include in the Environmental Management Plan, a Closure Plan for Mine closure that will describe all activities that will occur during the Closure Period and the Post-Closure Period to meet the objectives of the Environmental Laws and the Environmental and Social Policies and Guidelines during all potential closure events.
 The Closure Plan shall also include a description of the actions to be taken during any periods of temporary closure or cessation of operations and for the closure activities to be performed should closure be required prior to the completion of the planned mine life.
-The Closure Plan will include a schedule and an estimate of the funds required to conduct closure and remediation of all site facilities and site disturbances during the Closure Period and the Post-Closure Period and the Post-Closure Period and the Closure Period and the Post-Closure Period and the Post-Closure Period and the Post-Closure Period to conduct closure and remediation of all site facilities and site disturbances during the Closure Period and the Post-Closure Period.
+The Closure Plan will include a schedule and an estimate of the funds required to conduct closure and remediation of all site facilities and site disturbances during the Closure Period and the Post-Closure Period.
 Closure cost estimates shall include an allowance for Third Party closure and management of the Mine.